ironicbadger/pms-wiki/docs/02-tech-stack/mergerfs.md

 A fundamentally important part of having a successful experience with mergerfs is setting the correct [policies](https://trapexit.github.io/mergerfs/latest/config/functions_categories_policies/) for your use case.

 !!! info
-    For most people, most of the time, the default behaviours will be just fine[^3].
+    For most people, most of the time, the current upstream defaults will be fine.

-The default create policy is `epmfs`.
-That is a path preserving algorithm.
-With such a policy for `mkdir` and `create` with a set of empty drives it will select only 1 drive when the first directory is created.
-Anything, files or directories, created in that first directory will be placed on the same branch because it is preserving paths.
+The current upstream QuickStart recommends `category.create=pfrd`.
+This means percentage free random distribution.
+It chooses a destination branch randomly, but weights the choice by how much free space each branch has.
+Drives with more free space are more likely to receive new files.

-This catches a lot of new users off guard but changing the default would break the setup for many existing users.
-If you do not care about path preservation and wish your files to be spread across all your drives change to `mfs`.
+Older mergerfs examples often used `mfs` or `epmfs`. `mfs` always picks the branch with the most free space. `epmfs` is path preserving, which means it only picks branches where the destination path already exists.
+That can surprise new users because a set of empty drives can end up using one drive for a whole directory tree.

 !!! info
-    Take a moment to read [this](https://github.com/trapexit/mergerfs/issues/634) issue on the mergerfs GitHub if you're a looking for more context on create policies - they can be a bit confusing to begin with.
+    Take a moment to read [this](https://github.com/trapexit/mergerfs/issues/634) issue on the mergerfs GitHub if you want more context on create policies.
+They can be a bit confusing to begin with.

-    You might find the best all round option to use in your `/etc/fstab` entry for mergerfs is `category.create=mfs`.
-This will fill all disks at roughly the same rate but not colocate entire "blobs".
-In otherwords, episodes from the same TV show might end up all over all your disks - in practice this doesn't matter but it might matter to you if you're a neat freak.
+    A good general option for PMS is `category.create=pfrd`.
+It spreads new files across the pool without requiring the same directory layout to exist on every drive.

 If you do want path preservation you'll need to perform the manual act of creating paths on the drives you want the data to land on before transferring your data[^3].